JeffLIrion/homeassistant_native_firetv/README.md

+# DEPRECATED!!!

+This is deprecated in favor of the official Android TV integration: https://www.home-assistant.io/integrations/androidtv/

 # Native support for Fire TV in Home Assistant

 No Python 2 service necessary!
 And it can also handle device authentication.